 Much darker, don’t you think?

-Now I am not saying that this effect will happen to everyone, as I do not have much experience with glass tiles.
-But it something to keep in mind if you take on a big remodeling project.
+Now, I am not saying that this effect will happen to everyone, as I do not have much experience with glass tiles.

 Have You Used Glass Tile Accents?